marcodpt/app/README.md

 ## Examples
 Please check the live working [example](https://marcodpt.github.io/app/)

+If you want to understand it code look it easy to follow [source](https://github.com/marcodpt/app/blob/main/examples.js)

 Some [superfine](https://github.com/jorgebucaran/superfine) knowledge is desirable to understand deep what has been done.
 But is not absolutely necessary.